European Reseachers' Night 2026-2027

 • certificates of participation

-• optional student coaching from experts for their posters!
+• Optional coaching (online session or at USTP) from experts for their poster presentation

 • Special Awards for students and Official Ceremony on the day of the event (25th of September at 13.00)